and as this moment is forever

 He’s angry at himself too, of course.
 He’s never considered himself weak, but he comes very close at two points in his life.
 Both times is standing at the graveside of someone he was in love with.
 It doesn’t help that while he stands at Mary’s fresh grave, while he cries and his colleagues and his friends try to comfort him, the one person who could help to dampen the pain stands at his side like a silent statue.
 In the weeks that follow, John knows that the anger stems from guilt.
 It’s as if he bargained with the universe; the love of his life for the life of his love.
 It seems that the two could not exist in the same world together; not while being in love with John Hamish Watson.

 In the army, the soldiers carried good luck charms, whether tokens from love ones or pieces of things that survived when they survive.
-John had a crackerjack ring on a leather cord around his wrist.
+John had a crackerjack ring on a leather cord around his neck.
 He never once explained it to anyone.

 After Mary dies, after more than a year passes, and he stops being so angry all the time, after Sherlock starts to text him again and they start going to crime scenes regularly together, after the pain becomes bearable again then turns into a dull ache, after all is said and done, John gets out the small box in the closet.